 One of the keys to this dish is finding ripe, flavorful tomatoes to bring out that summer freshness.
 It’s a very simple dish, basically done in the time it takes the pasta to cook.
 If you’re really not a fan of raw garlic or shallot, go ahead and lightly saute them first to remove the “bite”.
 Hope you enjoy!
 (And if you’re looking for more pasta goodness, this “Creamy Sun-Dried Tomato Mushroom Pasta” is one of my absolute favorites!)

 PS – come join The Garden Grazer on Instagram and share a pic if you make or adapt this!
 I love seeing your beautiful recreations.
+(Or leave a star rating below if you give it a try – your feedback is very appreciated!)

 Fresh Tomato Basil Pasta with Lemon & Garlic